Fitzophrenic/Checkpoint/README.md

 - in the spring boot project on the applicaion.properties change the tempuser and temppassword to "root" for the username then whatever password you used to log in
 - to run the project do "mvn spring-boot:run" and it should be able to run without issues
 - currently their is no functionality between the server and springboot project except ensuring a connection is made

-## FrontEnd Instructions
-- Once in the app, make a board for yourself and then click on it.
-- Then, once in a board, make a notes section.
-- Then type what you would like.
-It does not save yet, as that is set up for SQL.

 ## Notes
 - CSS styling is included for layout and aesthetics.